 Career Growth and Strategy Career Planning and Goal Setting

-The Psychology of Motivation: How to Stay Focused on Your Long-Term Goals
+Motivation Psychology: How to Stay Focused on Long-Term Goals

 The biggest career mistake today is thinking your future self is something you pay for with today's stress.
 Learn to shift your focus from just using up energy to building an identity that grows.